vwOvOwv/Reinforcement-Learning-2025-Fall-Project/README.md

 ## Submission

-To be consistent with botzone I/O format, revise the first line of `rl_ppo/agents/ppo_agent.py` before packing.
+To be consistent with botzone file organization, revise the first line of `rl_ppo/agents/ppo_agent.py` before packing.

 ```python
 from base_agent import MahjongGBAgent   # .base_agent => base_agent
 ```

-Then run the shell script.
+Then run the shell script to package the submission files.

 ```bash
 ./pack.sh PATH_TO_MODEL_WEIGHTS